• Skip to main content

 Equipment

-You need a wide non stick pan or a kadai for this recipe.
+You will need a wide non stick pan for this recipe.

 How To Make Instant Khoya (Step Pictures)

-1. Measure out the ingredients.
+1. Measure out the ingredients(image 1 & 2).
 Once we start cooking, the process goes by fast.
 You could either use a greased bowl to set the khoya or I use silicone muffin liners to portion the khoya right when setting it.
-This way, I can use a small amount if needed.
+This way, I can store it in small ortions and use as needed.

-3. Wait for the milk to come to a slow boil, add the milk powder.
+3. Wait for the milk to come to a gentle boil, then, add the milk powder(image 6).

-4. Using a soft spatula, mix the milk powder and let cook.
-Keep stirring in about 2-4 minutes, the mixture will thicken and you will be able to easily able to fold it over itself.
+4. Using a soft spatula, mix the milk powder and let cook on low heat.
+Keep stirring in about 2-4 minutes, the mixture will thicken (image 7) and you will be able to easily able to fold it over itself(image 8).
 Cook for maximum 1-2 minutes more till the mixture appears soft and smooth like when khoya is warmed up.

-5. Take off the stove and while still warm, immediately spoon it in the silicone muffin liners.
+5. Take off the stove and while still warm, immediately spoon it in the silicone muffin liners(image 9).
 Press down to pack and smoothen the top.

 6. Let chill refrigerated for 3-4 hours.
 Peel off the liners.

-7. Un mould and store in the fridge for 5-6 days.
-Or Freeze for 2 months.
-Grate, crumble or use instant khoya as needed.
+7. Un mould (image 10 & 11) and store in the fridge for 5-6 days.
+Or freeze for 2 months in ziplock bags.
+Grate(image 12), crumble or use instant khoya as needed.

 Measuring Ingredients to make khoya.